bar2sek/homelab/README.md

 * Sidero and Talos for full kubernetes infrastructure

+To me Talos' approach to minimalism, security and API driven OS management make it very attractive.
+It can all be done using SSH of course but nothing quite slots in to all of my monitoring and observability tools as an HTTP or gRPC API.
+For Sidero the draw is the same declarative management paradigms I'm used to in all of my other systems.
+Combined with the self-healing and reactive capabilities a reconciliation system brings to the table.

 No traditional Hypervisor or normal OS. k8s from control plane down.

 Control plane node